Recent study shows ACL tears in young athletes, particularly girls, are becoming more common

 The study states that anterior cruciate ligament (ACL) tears in the knee peak in high school around age 16 or 17, and happen more frequently in females.

-Dr. Greene also cited a lack of prevention programs, particularly for female athletes.
 A prevention program typically consists of a dynamic warmup, stretching, strengthening, plyometrics and sport-specific agility training to strengthen and coordinate the stabilizing muscles around the knee joint.